Parrot-Developers/firmwared/README.md

   notification in reaction to a *REAP* command
 * *HELP* CID COMMAND HELP_TEXT
   answer to a *REAP* command
+* *ERROR* CID ERRNO MESSAGE
+  answer to any command whose execution encountered a problem

 ### Instance states